 Drafting Note: To keep this model standard-neutral, specific proprietary standards are not named in the Act.
 A state may recognize the FORTIFIED standards published by the Insurance Institute for Business & Home Safety (IBHS), including the FORTIFIED Roof, FORTIFIED Silver, and FORTIFIED Gold designation or other specific Recognized Mitigation Standards by rule.
+Any alternative Recognized Mitigation Standard shall

+demonstrate a level of scientific support, independent verification, and measurable loss-reduction effectiveness comparable to other recognized standards approved under the Program.
 See Section 5.